galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 ## Estimating Cell Type proportions

 <!-- Maybe this goes in a comment? -->
 Instead of selecting marker genes, MuSiC gives weights to each gene.
-The weighting scheme is based on cross-subject variation, by up-weighing genes with low variation and down-weighing genes with high variation.
+The weighting scheme is based on cross-subject variation, by up-weighing genes with low variation and down-weighing genes with high variation in a cell type.
 Here we demonstrate this step-by-step with the human pancreas datasets.

-The deconvolution of 89 subjects from {%cite fadista2014global %} are performed with the bulk data GSE50244 expression set and single cell reference EMTAB.
+The deconvolution of 89 subjects from {%cite fadista2014global %} is performed with the bulk data GSE50244 expression set and single cell reference EMTAB.
 The estimation was constrained on 6 major cell types: alpha, beta, delta, gamma, acinar and ductal, which make up over 90% of the whole islet.

 ### Cell Type estimation with **MuSiC**